About invasive animal control

 Medicines and Poisons Act 2019

-Poisons used for invasive animal control such as strychnine, fluoroacetic acid (1080), PAPP are classed as restricted S7 poisons (RS7) under the new Act.
+Poisons used for invasive animal control include fluoroacetic acid (1080) and Para-aminopropiophenone (PAPP), which are classed as restricted schedule 7 (RS7) poisons under the MPA.

-Find out more about the type and scope of authorisations for dealing with RS7 poisons for invasive animal control and how authorities under the HDPR will transition to the new MPA:
+Find out more information about the type and scope of authorisations for dealing with RS7 poisons for invasive animal control:

 Contacts